cattsmall/SwitchButtons/README.md

 ####Coded with love by Catt Small in 2013 - http://www.cattsmall.com - Twitter: @cattsmall - Github: cattsmall

-If you have any questions/suggestions or notice any bugs, tweet me @CattSmall.
+If you have any questions/suggestions or notice any bugs, tweet me for the fastest response.